Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Introduction and Results

 These results admit a natural interpretation in general relativity in terms of the Hawking quasi-local energy (or quasi-local mass)

-Inequality \eqref{inequint2} is precisely equivalent to the nonnegativity of $\mathcal{E}(\Sigma)$ under the dominant energy condition, and the equality case corresponds to rigidity when the Hawking energy vanishes.
+Inequality \eqref{inequint2} is precisely equivalent to the nonnegativity of $\mathcal{E}_H(\Sigma)$ under the dominant energy condition, and the equality case corresponds to rigidity when the Hawking energy vanishes.

-Beyond this energetic interpretation, spacetime constant mean curvature surfaces play an important role in the geometry of asymptotically flat spacetimes.
-In particular, it has been shown that asymptotically flat initial data sets admit a canonical foliation by STCMC surfaces near infinity \cite{STCMC}, which provides a geometric characterization of the center of mass of an isolated gravitational system.
-These foliations serve as a natural Lorentzian analogue of the classical constant mean curvature foliations \cite{HY} used to define the center of mass in the time-symmetric setting.
-More recently, STCMC foliations have also been constructed on asymptotically Schwarzschildean null hypersurfaces \cite{kroncke2024foliations}.
+Beyond this interpretation, spacetime constant mean curvature surfaces play an important role in the geometry of asymptotically flat spacetimes.
+In particular, Cederbaum and Sakovich showed that asymptotically flat initial data sets admit a canonical foliation by STCMC surfaces near infinity \cite{STCMC}, which provides a geometric characterization of the center of mass of an isolated gravitational system.
+These foliations serve as a natural Lorentzian analogue of the classical constant mean curvature foliations of Huisken and Yau \cite{HY} used to define the center of mass in the time-symmetric setting.
+More recently, Metzger and the author established local foliations and concentrations by STCMC surfaces \cite{main1local}, and Kröncke and Wolff constructed asymptotic STCMC foliations on asymptotically Schwarzschildean null hypersurfaces \cite{kroncke2024foliations}.

-In the present work we show that the leaves of these known asymptotic STCMC foliations are stable with respect to the stability notion introduced here.
-Thus our results connect the positivity and rigidity properties of the Hawking energy with the geometric structure of asymptotically flat spacetimes, both in the spacelike and null settings.
-These applications also show that the stability theory developed here is realized by the natural STCMC surfaces arising in asymptotically flat geometry.
+We analyze these known STCMC foliations with respect to the stability notions introduced here.
+We show that the stability of their leaves is closely tied to physical and geometric parameters of the spacetime: asymptotic leaves are stable under positive mass conditions, whereas the local matter density and the shear of the initial data govern the instability of local foliations.
+Thus, our results connect the positivity and rigidity properties of the Hawking energy with the geometric structure of STCMC foliations.
+These applications demonstrate that the stability theory developed here is realized by natural STCMC surfaces and captures physically meaningful features of their geometry.
 More broadly, they illustrate the geometric meaning of the Lorentzian stability theory and place it in direct analogy with the classical Riemannian theory of stable CMC surfaces.

-The dominant energy condition plays in the Lorentzian setting a role analogous to that of scalar curvature lower bounds in the Riemannian theory.
-In particular, inequality \eqref{inequint2} can be viewed as a spacetime counterpart of the Christodoulou-Yau inequality for stable CMC surfaces.
-This reveals a direct parallel between the two settings: curvature conditions lead to sharp geometric inequalities for surfaces with constant mean curvature and spacetime constant mean curvature, and equality rigidly determines the geometry of the region they enclose.